So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Really?

 Looking at the size of more than 20 million people, it seems that around $300 billion in Gross Domestic Product (GDP) or total output is way too nominal.
-Yet, the Pakistani economic dynamics have to be considered before arriving at any conclusion My general.
+Yet, my general opinion is that Pakistan’s economic dynamics must be considered before arriving at any conclusion.

 The country’s saving pattern is a lot different from that of any Western country.
 People prefer to keep most of their earnings at home for ready use.
 Banks are avoided by many because of the belief that the “interest” is prohibited in Islam, the religion of the masses.
 Also, a large amount of gold is held by many females in their houses or safes to be bequeathed to their daughters at wedding ceremonies.

-The tax-to-GDP GDP-ratio is oGDP ratioer side because of the poor tax collection system and people’s unwillingness to pay taxes.
-Yet, a collection of the charity remains incomparable.
+The tax-to-GDP GDP ratio is oGDP ratio side because of the poor tax collection system and people’s unwillingness to pay taxes.
+Yet, a charity collection remains incomparable.
 The existence of charity organizations like the Edhi Foundation, Chippa Foundation, and Sylani Welfare Trust remains awe for many.
 They require millions and millions to operate daily.
 The continuation and ever-increasing scale of operations of these types of trusts is a bigger food for thought for many economists, as one does not expect such donations from people of a feeble economy.

 If the Pakistani economy is so disturbing, why don’t the multinationals, the scrutinizers and forecasters of the economic trends, consider shifting their resources away from Pakistan?
 Or, more importantly, why aren’t they getting losses?
-It is a wonder that little or no multinational firm consider leaving Pakistan once it starts its operations in the country.
-Take the Capital markets, the banking sector, the hotel chains, the auto industry, and the FMCGs; multinationals are all over, taking large sums away as profits each year.
+It is a wonder that few or no multinational firms consider leaving Pakistan once they start their operations there.
+Take the Capital markets, the banking sector, the hotel chains, the auto industry, and the FMCGs; multinationals are taking large sums away as profits each year.

 And then they complain that Pakistan has an unstable economic system!!